storageos/storageos.github.io/_docs/concepts/compression.md

 Compression is granular per 4k block and data will remain compressed/uncompressed once written to a volume.
 Therefore, an individual volume can store both compressed data blocks and uncompressed data blocks at the same time.
-As such volume compression can be dynamically enabled/disabled.
+As such volume compression can be dynamically enabled/disabled even while a volume is in use.

 StorageOS can detect whether a block can be compressed or not.
 If a single block is uncompressible it is written as is, therefore there is no overhead in